-You will begin your journey in Ushuaia, a small but bustling port town at the tip of South America.
+Upon arriving in this fascinating city, you will independently transfer to your group hotel included in mandatory transfer package).
 This Argentine town is an ideal gateway for you to explore the southern extent of Patagonia while preparing for your adventure ahead.
 Enjoy active outings in the mountains or sample handcrafted chocolate at a café in town.